MorpheusAIs/Docs/Fair Launch Details/MORTokenAMM.md

 - This formula will continue daily until all the bootstrapping yield has been added to the AMM.

-Best practices for avoiding MEV and other "spipping" type attacks to be developed.
+Best practices for avoiding MEV and other "snipping" type attacks to be developed.